Cinema of Russia: List of highest-grossing films

+Below are the highest-grossing movies in Russia.

 Note: This list does not include earlier Soviet films, which are listed separately on the list of highest-grossing films in the Soviet Union.

 Film distribution

 There are 600 companies that release films all around Russia that includes 105 chain cinema theatres and 495 independent theatres.
 Chain companies consist of 29 federal, 19 regional and 57 local theatres.
 According to Neva Research, as of 1 July 2016 there were 1,227 cinemas with 4,067 screens in Russia.
 Ten major cinema companies hold 346 theatres with 1,772 screens, which corresponds to 43.6% of the whole amount.

 In 2015 all the cinemas were finally digitalized.
 In the beginning of 2016 Russia has 33 theatres with 4D technology, 80 theatres with premium sound system, 43 theatres with 3D IMAX effect.

+However, due to the Russian invasion of Ukraine in 2022, western countries such as the United States have imposed sanctions on Russia.
+Because of this, no more western films have been officially released in Russia since then.